|

 researching fossils ahead of aiding a fellow human

+being?
 Once again, despite this shock, my focus returned,

 success continued, and I eventually relocated to Chicago